choudharisud16/foodGameSudarshan/README.md

 # The Food Game
-The Food Game is a personal project developed using Unity to showcase my skills in game development.
+The Food Game is a personal project developed using <a href="https://unity.com/" target="_blank">Unity</a> to showcase my skills in game development.
 The objective of the game is to collect healthy food items while avoiding unhealthy ones, with a time limit of 15 seconds.
 This project demonstrates my ability to design, program, and implement basic game mechanics in Unity.

 * Game Details/ Functionality :
   * The game features a player character placed in an open field, with various food items falling from the sky.